Ian Dunn (activist): Paedophile Information Exchange

-I reiterate my view that sexual relations with children are despicable and always wrong, even if other people document societies where these relationships are acceptable and deemed positive.
-They are profoundly mistaken and are colluding with child sex abuse.

 Death and legacy

 Dunn lived in Broughton, Edinburgh and died of a heart attack in the city on 10 March 1998.
 He was survived by his partner, Ross Watt.

 Dunn's funeral took place on 18 March 1998 at Mansfield Place Church, Edinburgh.
 A young man at the funeral claimed to have been raped by Dunn when he was 15 years old and stated he was attending "to make sure he was dead".

 An inventory of his correspondence and papers is held at the National Library of Scotland in Edinburgh and in 2018, the library featured a display concerning his life and work.
 The display was later removed when the library was informed of Dunn's paedophile rights work by The Times newspaper.